EshanTrivedi21/Git-CheatSheet/Md/Cheatsheet_MD.md

     $ git pull --rebase=i

-This is nothing but fetch + rebase.
-This will invoke rebase in interactive mode where you can choose how to apply each individual commit that isn't in the history you are rebasing on.
+*This is nothing but fetch + rebase.
+This will invoke rebase in interactive mode where you can choose how to apply each individual commit that isn't in the history you are rebasing on.*

-REFER TIME TRAVELLING WITH GIT for more git force pulling commands
+*REFER TIME TRAVELLING WITH GIT for more git force pulling commands*

 <br/>

 ## GITHUB COLLABORATION:

-**CENTRALIZED WORKFLOW** : EVERY BODY WORKS ON THE SAME MAIN BRANCH AND PUSH AND PULL IN THE MAIN BRANCH ONLY.

-**FEATURE BRANCH WORKFLOW** : EVERY FEATURE IS PUSHED UPON ANOTHER INDEPENDANT BRANCH TO MINIMIZE MESS
+`CENTRALIZED WORKFLOW` :

+Everybody works on the same main branch and push and pull in the main branch only.

+`FEATURE BRANCH WORKFLOW` :

+Every feature is pushed upon another independent branch to minimize mess.

-**GITHUB PULL REQUEST WORKFLOW** : Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
+`GITHUB PULL REQUEST WORKFLOW` :

+Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

-**GITHUB FORKS AND CLONE WORKFLOW** : Forking nd then opening a pull request to the owner of the main repository.
+`GITHUB FORKS AND CLONE WORKFLOW` :

+Forking nd then opening a pull request to the owner of the main repository.

 <br/>

 ## GIT REBASING:

-REBASES OR SEPARATES THE HISTORY OF THE NEWBRANCH FROM THE MASTER BRANCH
+REBASES or SEPARATES the history of the newbranch from the master branch

     $ git switch newbranch